 Mykonos is best explored by rental car.
 The island is located in the heart of Greece and an important site for the religious heritage of the country.
 The Greek gods and mythology is fascinating to experience even for atheists.
 Very impressive are the architectural highlights of Greece.
 Even though Mykonos might not be as glorious as Athens or some other city of Greece; but it is for sure a city that you should visit to get an overall and full Greek impression.
 The sheer size of the city might be a bit scary at first, but we’ll try our best to sum up the best places for you.
 We’re going to list out everything a foreigner might like to know about the wonderful city.
 From traffic laws for driving your rental car to places of interest, to every activity worth doing in the city.
 So, sit back, relax, grab your journal and start writing because this stuff is pure gold for every tourist visiting Mykonos.

 Rental services are probably easier to find in Mykonos than a cup of coffee.
 As soon as you land at the Mykonos International Airport, you’ll find one of our rental services only 50 meters away.
 You can walk there in about one minute.
 You’ll find great rental rates and we’re pretty sure you’re going to find every type of vehicle you might need.
 From four-wheelers to luxury sedans, they’ll have everything you could possibly require.
 After us, the people from the rental stores might be the most helpful people to make your voyage much easier.

 It is absolutely critical to say that you’re not allowed to drive if you’re below the age of 21.
 And, Greeks are pretty serious about seat belts.
-Driving without a seat belt is illegal and is considered a punishable offense.
+Driving without a seat belt is illegal and is considered a punishable offence.
 The speeding limits in different areas of Mykonos are given below:

 |Outside the city||70 mph|